eventure/hide.client.routers/README.md

 Multiple connections will clash at least with routes.

 If servers list cannot be fetched it will be empty.
-In that case only solution is to set location manually from command line on  the device itself.
-Check section "Custom server (OpenWrt)"
+When that occurs server must be defined manually.
+Check section "Custom server (OpenWrt)" for more details.

 ## Custom server (OpenWrt)

-If there is a need to connect to a specific or unlisted server, that can be done by setting UCI parameter server, like:
+If there is a need to connect to a specific or unlisted server, that can be done by scrolling at the bottom of the "Location" list (mentioned in the previous section) and select "custom" server and then enter custom hostname.

-`uci set network.wghide.server="us.hideservers.net"`
+Hostname must be in hideservers.net domain.

-`uci commit network`
+No other domains are accepted.

 ## Custom server (GL.iNet)